 Search Encrypt Uses SSL To Protect User Data

-Search Encrypt is a privacy based search engine, so logically we use the most advanced data security features available.
+Search Encrypt is a privacy based search engine, so we use the best advanced data security features that we can to protect your data.
 We even go beyond the level of security that SSL provides.
-Our search engine includes “Perfect Forward Secrecy”, which means we’ve achieved the highest level of security.
+Our search engine includes “Perfect Forward Secrecy”, which means we’ve achieved one of the highest levels of security.

 What is SSL?

 SSL stands for Secure Socket Layer.
 It is a cryptographic protocol that helps encrypt communications over a computer network.
 It creates a secure transfer of sensitive information, like financial information, passwords, and Social Security numbers (websites that collect credit card information are required to have an SSL certificate on their site).

 SSL uses a public and private key, which work in tandem to create a secure, encrypted connection.
 When a website has an SSL certificate it lets the users’ browsers know a secure connection is available.
 The website host then responds with the SSL certificate and a secure connection is established.
 Without an SSL certificate, information is mostly transmitted as plain text, which allows anyone with access to view all the information being transmitted.
 SSL, though, is encrypted, so it eliminates the risk of compromising information.

 Single Domain: This type of SSL Certificate only applies to a single domain URL

 Multi Domain (or Universal Communication Certificate): This secures multiple domain names and host names within a single domain.
 These are best for businesses with multiple sub domains and URLs for different service, product lines or geographic locations.